News and Alumni Achievements

 Kara Krewer (MFA, 2015) is currently pursuing her PhD in creative writing at the University of Georgia, where she's a Presidential Graduate Fellow.
 A 2016-2018 Wallace Stegner Fellow at Stanford University, her poems have appeared in Best New Poets 2017, West Branch, The Georgia Review, The Adroit Journal, and elsewhere.

-Natalie Lund’s (MFA, 2015) debut novel, We Speak in Storms, will be published in the fall of 2019 by Philomel Books.
-Her second novel, Flying, will be published in 2021.
+Natalie Lund’s (MFA, 2015) is the author of We Speak in Storms and The Sky Above Us.
+Her third novel, The Wolves Are Watching, will be out fall of 2022.
 Her flash fiction has appeared in CHEAP POP, CutBank, SmokeLong Quarterly, and Literary Orphans.
 She works in communications at the University of Chicago.

 Rebecca McKanna's (MFA, 2015) fiction, poetry, and creative nonfiction have appeared in or are forthcoming from Colorado Review, Third Coast, Michigan Quarterly Review, Arts & Letters, Joyland, New Delta Review, Midwestern Gothic, McSweeney's Internet Tendency, and as one of Narrative's Stories of the Week, among other publications.
 She was the winner of the 2018 Third Coast Fiction Contest, a finalist for Narrative’s 2014 Story Contest, a finalist for Boulevard’s 2015 Fiction Contest for Emerging Writers, and an honorable mention in Glimmer Train’s March/April 2016 Fiction Open.
 She is an assistant professor of English at the University of Indianapolis.